csci5117s24/DeluluTechShare/README.md

 ---

 ## Introduction
-**Mapbox** is a handy tool for making your own maps, charts, and location-based apps.
-It's packed with easy-to-use features like APIs and SDKs.
-In this tech share, we'll walk you through setting up a basic React map using Mapbox.
+With **Mapbox**, you're not just making maps - you're creating cool stuff that people love.
+Whether it's an app to explore new places or a tool to help find your way around, Mapbox makes it easy.
+You can make your maps look exactly how you want, and it's super simple to use.
+So why not give it a try?
+Start making maps that stand out and make a difference!

 ---

 ## Registration

-Before setting up our map, we need to register in Mapbox.
+Before setting up our map, we need to register in Mapbox to get access token if you have not.

 ### 1. Create an Account